 A single click opens the Camera app, and additional clicks can take photos or start and stop video recordings, depending on the mode.
 The button also includes features like zoom control via swipe gestures, further enhancing its usability and convenience for photographers.
 This button is available across all four models in the iPhone 16 series, signaling Apple’s commitment to enhancing the photography experience for all users, from casual shooters to professional photographers.

-Impact on the Android Ecosystem
+Impact on the android ecosystem

 Apple’s introduction of a dedicated camera button in the iPhone 16 series has already begun influencing competitors, with Nubia and OPPO being among the first to announce similar features.
 Given the rapid pace of innovation in mobile photography, it is likely that more Android manufacturers will follow Apple’s lead, reintroducing physical camera buttons or integrating new controls aimed at improving the photography experience.